 When it came to preparing for the final presentation, the class had 12 weeks with one hour-and-a-half lesson each week to get ready.
 Lewis admits that when it came to choosing what to do for the final performance, it didn’t require much thought.
 “I only had four vivacious boys to work with; a performance from the Beatles only made sense.
 I taught them the choreography and cues but all of the gestures and miming that you see the boys doing in their performance were not my idea and totally came from them naturally.”

 This Bronze level course is considered to be a gateway for more World Stage classes to open up at Shane English School.
-Currently, World Stage is featuring their first Silver level course in Shane English School’s Chang Long campus and is expecting to open up Gold level sometime this year.
+Currently, World Stage is featuring its first Silver level course in Shane English School’s Chang Long campus and is expecting to open up Gold level sometime this year.